 The first Tony Hawk’s game, Tony Hawk’s Pro Skater, was released in 1999, introducing a whole new generation to the world of skateboarding and selling a huge nine million copies.

 The game was not only my true introduction to skateboarding but it opened my ears to a life of punk rock.
 Just ask anyone what they remember most about the original Tony Hawk’s games and I can guarantee that almost everyone’s first answer will be “the music”.
-Fast, aggressive and catchy – it like nothing I’d ever heard before.
+Fast, aggressive and catchy – it was like nothing I’d ever heard before.
 The game set in stone my musical preference for the next 20 years.

 The soundtrack featured the likes of NOFX, Dead Kennedys and The Vandal’s but my personal favourite track was entitled ‘Superman’ by the band Goldfinger.
 That song simply had to be playing for me to achieve my best score and I’d even restart the level multiple times until the playlist cycled around again.